- This event has passed.

 “Water: Mother Nature’s Blood” – film screening and panel with Guatemalan human rights defenders

-Join us at 4pm EST on Sunday March 14, International Day of Action for Rivers, for the Canadian premiere of Water: Mother Nature’s Blood.
+Join us at 4pm EST on Sunday May 2nd for the Canadian premiere of Water: Mother Nature’s Blood.
 This powerful 44-minute documentary from Guatemala tells the story of a courageous struggle by Maya Q’eqchi communities to protect their rights and access to life-sustaining water.

 Amnesty Canada is actively campaigning for the release of Bernardo Caal Xol, who has been unjustly imprisoned for the past 3 years for peacefully leading the struggle of his people to defend their rights and the Cahabón River on which they depend.
 The event will offer opportunities to take solidarity action.
 For more information on our call to action please read here.